gitcordier/FunctionalAnalysis/README.md

   - 1_2.tex
     The convex hull of a set A is convex and that is the intersection of all convex set(s) that contain A.
-  - 1_3.tex
+  - 1_03.tex
+    Other basic results
   - 1_4.tex
   - 1_5.tex
   - 1_6.tex
+  - 1_07.tex
-  - 1_07.tex This is a lovely result, since it connects a topological result (*to be metrizable or not to be*) with number theory.
+    Number theory answers a topological question (*to be metrizable or not to be*).
+Lovely.
   - 1_9.tex Continuity, openness of a linear mapping.
   - 1_10.tex Continuity, openness of a linear mapping onto a finite dimensional space.
 Not trivial, since the domain may be infinite-dimensional.